Independent Co-Educational Day School

 The curriculum is broad, uses specialist facilities, and is enriched by a varied and interesting programme of clubs and activities.

-The Early Years Foundation Stage (EYFS) relates to the Reception Year at the Pre-Prep and has three prime areas of learning:
+The Early Years Foundation Stage (EYFS) relates to the reception year and has three prime areas of learning:

 Staff help to develop the confidence to acquire speaking and listening and early literacy skills through stories, songs and rhymes.
 Children are given the opportunity to talk and share ideas and thoughts.

 The children have many opportunities to explore movement and space through running, climbing and physical activities.
 We start each morning with ‘Brain Gym’ to help stimulate the brain cells.
 Children learn about health and self-care.

 3. Personal, social and emotional development

 Children learn to play co-operatively and collaboratively.
 Staff support and encourage the children to develop self-esteem and social and emotional skills and to care for each other and their environment to become confident independent learners.

 The curriculum extends beyond the confines of the national curriculum.
 Every child has a form teacher who gets to know his/her pupils and their talents, and is responsible for pastoral care and progress.
 The form teacher teaches most of the curriculum, although there are specialist teachers for music, PE, art, design and technology and French.
 Classes enjoy a wide variety of visits to enrich the work in the classroom.
 Children also perform in plays, concerts, school assemblies and services.